AndryRafam/Shadow/README.md

 	5) Password must contains at least ONE Special Character.

 <h4 align="left"> WARNING FOR DECRYPTION !!! </h4>
 This program comes with a security measure, which means that if the user enters the wrong password, the data contained in the files/folders will be erased.
-(See output example below).
+(See output example at the last line).

 <h2 align="left"> HOW TO RUN ON LINUX </h2>